a wee word

 Imagine if we could find a quote (or we may already have one) and imprint an expression or experience onto it and always rely on it to feel the thoughts, feelings and emotions that we desire?
 If we were smart we could choose a quote that made us happy every time we read it's words and read it every time we were sad.
 I myself have a quote that makes me feel a desired way when I read it:

 There is a vitality, a life force, a quickening that is translated through you into action, and because there is only one of you in all time, this expression is unique, and if you block it, it will never exist through any other medium, and be lost.
 The world will not have it.
 It is not your business to determine how good it is, not how it compares with other expression.

 This quote changed my life because I noticed that these words had power beyond just being words - they ignited an expression of empowerment when I read them, and I experienced an urge to write, this translated into feelings of joy and worthiness.
 The result was this blog.
 Without words like this I would never have had the courage to write the words you are reading today.

 You do not need much, just a pen and a piece of paper.
-Write down a quote you like or some words that resonate with you (if you need inspiration for quotes, email me - I have loads of great ones written down for people like you!!!) - when you read them think of your expressions and experiences of it and the thoughts, feelings and emotions it creates.
+Write down a quote you like or some words that resonate with you - when you read them think of your expressions and experiences of it and the thoughts, feelings and emotions it creates.
 If it creates feelings you desire - make this quote your go to when you want to feel more emotional power.
 Mould them to your life and acknowledge those words daily to enjoy the thoughts, feelings and emotions you desire in the blink of an eye.